-This Annual Report is prepared pursuant to section 105 of the Local Governance Act, and Regulation 2018-54.
+This annual report is prepared pursuant to section 105 of the Local Governance Act, and Regulation 2018-54.
 The intent of the annual report is to provide information to residents and increase the accountability and transparency of the local government.

-This report contains general information about The Town of Sackville, such as its population; tax base; tax rate and user charges, as well as more detailed information regarding village council, the provision of grants, and the types and cost of the services provided.
-The 2018 Audited Financial Statements are appended as Appendix II.
+This Report contains general information about The Town of Sackville, such as its population; tax base; tax rate and user charges, as well as more detailed information regarding Town council, the provision of grants, and the types and cost of the services provided.
+As of the preparation of this report, the 2019 audit has not been completed due to COVID-19 which results in all numbers below being for 2018.
+The 2019 numbers will be updated once the audit is approved.